bartvanbenthem/manifestgen/README.md

 OPTIONS:
-    -o, --output <output_file>          Path to the output file -t, --template <template_file>      Path to the template file -v, --variables <variables_json>    Path to the JSON file
+    -o, --output <output_file>          Path to the output file -t, --template <template_file>      Path to the template file -v, --variables <variables_file>    Path to the JSON file

 ```